- 45 Hour Hold

 Procedures and Requirements Following Petitions for Reinstatement

 All students who are reinstated from academic dismissal are placed on academic probation and must maintain a minimum semester 2.0 grade point average every semester until they reach a UTSA cumulative grade point average of 2.0.
 Students who have been reinstated following an academic dismissal must be advised prior to registration.
 At that time, the student and the advisor will develop a remedial plan specifying expectations the student will be required to meet during the semester.
-Students who fail to follow the requirements set by the Dean or the Tomás Rivera Center will be subject to academic dismissal.
+Students who fail to follow the requirements set by the Dean will be subject to academic dismissal.

 Advising for Reinstated Students